 HBO Now has been available since April of 2015.
 It’s essentially HBO’s streaming service HBO Go without a cable TV subscription.
-It provides access to everything HBO has to offer on demand, and current seasons of shows are available the minute they air.
-That means you can watch Game of Thrones when everyone else in the world does and not have to wait until the next day.
+It provides access to everything HBO has to offer on-demand, and current seasons of shows are available the minute they air.
+That means you can watch HBO originals when everyone else in the world does and not have to wait until the next day.

 HBO Now is available on Apple TV, Roku, Chromecast, iOS devices, Amazon Fire TV, Chromecast, and Android devices.
 Below are instructions for signing up for the series on each device.
 HBO Now provides a 1 Month free trial regardless of the device you own.
 After the first month, the price is $14.99 per month, and you can cancel any time since you are not locked into a contract.

 HBO Now on Apple TV, iPad, and iPhone

 HBO Now is already loaded on Apple TV.
-Simply fire up the app and follow the onscreen instructions.
-If you are using your iPhone or iPad, simply download HBO Now from the iTunes store.
+Fire up the app and follow the on-screen instructions.
+If you are using your iPhone or iPad, download HBO Now from the iTunes store.

 |Get HBO Now|

 Signing up was a breeze.
-Simply click the “download on the app store” button above to install HBO Now to your iPhone and iPad.
+First, click the “download on the app store” button above to install HBO Now to your iPhone and iPad.
 You may have to log in to your iTunes account to continue.
-Once the app is downloaded, fill out the form pictured below and you are ready to enjoy everything available to traditional HBO subscribers.
+Once the app downloads, fill out the form pictured below, and you are ready to enjoy everything available to traditional HBO subscribers.

 HBO Now app requires iOS 8 or later and is compatible with iPad, iPhone, and iPod touch.
 HBO Now can be viewed on your television through either the Apple TV HBO Now app or by simply using airplay to cast HBO Now to your Apple TV from an iOS device.